granthaskins/recommendation_systems/README.md

 # Movie Recommendation System

-This project implements a movie recommendation system using various machine learning and deep learning libraries including PyTorch, TensorFlow, and Sentence Transformers.
+This macos project implements a movie recommendation system using various machine learning and deep learning libraries including PyTorch, TensorFlow, and Sentence Transformers (note just change device from 'mps' to 'cuda' if you are using Windows/Linux).
 The system generates embeddings for user history and movie titles and utilizes these embeddings to predict movie ratings using the public 100k movies dataset.
 Available at: https://grouplens.org/datasets/movielens/100k/

 ## Table of Contents